pieter-van-prooijen/frontpage/README.md

 It uses the BoingBoing blog post dump as its document set.

-The name frontpage is inspired by the blog post [http://www.pitheringabout.com/?p=1018] by John Pither which describes using Clojure + ElasticSearch to power the Daily Mail newspaper website.
+The name frontpage is inspired by [this blog post](http://www.pitheringabout.com/?p=1018) by John Pither which describes using Clojure + ElasticSearch to power the Daily Mail newspaper website.

 The project contains the following modules: